Why colonization of africa took place in the last quarter of 19th century?

-Colonization of the African Continent
+Colonization of African Continent

-The colonization of the African continent was the process through which European powers such as Britain, Germany, Portugal, France, and Belgium took control over Africa in all spheres of life, politically, socially, and economically.
+Colonization of African continent was the process through which European powers such as Britain, Germany, Portugal, France, and Belgium took control over Africa in all spheres of life, politically, socially, and economically.

-Colonization officially began soon after the Berlin Conference (also referred to as “The Feast of the Beast”) held from 1884 to 1885, chaired by Otto von Bismarck, the Chancellor of Germany.
-It was during this last quarter of the 19th century (1880s) that Europeans formally established their rule and economic systems across the African continent.
+Colonization officially began soon after the Berlin Conference from 1884 to 1885, chaired by Otto von Bismarck, the Chancellor of Germany.

 To understand the timing of colonization, historians must consider several questions: